Bale's brilliant form continues as he hits eight-year high for Tottenham in Crystal Palace win | Goal.com

 Bale's brilliant form continues as he hits eight-year high for Tottenham in Crystal Palace win

-Gareth Bale’s improved run of form continued on Sunday as he netted for Tottenham against Crystal Palace.
+Gareth Bale paid tribute to Tottenham's attacking prowess after the Welshman continued his improved run of form with a brace against Crystal Palace in Sunday's 4-1 victory.

-The Wales star spent much of his first five months back at the club on loan from Real Madrid struggling to make an impression under Jose Mourinho.
+The veteran striker has faced struggles this season since his return to north London on loan from Real Madrid, struggling to make an impression under Jose Mourinho.

-However, he has won his place in the starting XI and has developed into the type of influential player he was expected to be when he returned shortly before the summer transfer deadline.
+But with a Premier League double this weekend to post some of his best figures in eight years, the 31-year-old has highlighted Spurs' quality up front as key to helping him rediscover top gear.

 Bale’s goal scoring run

-Bale has now scored six times in his last six games, having struck only four times in his first 16 games on his return to the club.
+Bale has now scored six times in his last six games, having struck only four times in his first 16 matches upon his much-hyped return to the club.

-His first against Palace was a close-range finish after good work from Lucas Moura and Harry Kane sprung open the defence.
+His first against Palace was a close-range finish after good work from Lucas Moura and Kane to spring open the defence.

-The second was an even more impressive strike.
-He started the move by feeding a pass out to Sergio Reguilon, with his former Real Madrid colleague, the was on hand to complete it by heading home after being set up by Kane once more.
+The second was an even more impressive strike, involving a set-up combination from ex-Madrid colleague Sergio Reguilon and a penultimate touch from Kane again.

-It means that he has scored in three successive home matches for the first time since September 2013, when he netted in four in a row for Madrid.
+Bale's brace means that he has now scored in three successive home matches for the first time since September 2013, when he netted in four in a row for Madrid.

 Bale’s run includes home goals against Wolfsberger in the Europa League, as well as Burnley and now Crystal Palace in the Premier League.
 He grabbed doubles in the latter two games.

-Furthermore, he also scored against Wolfsberger away from home in the first leg of their Europa league tie – a goal that was the catalyst to his improvement.
+His effort against the former away from home in the first leg of their Europa league tie, very much looks to have been the catalyst for his improvement.

 What’s next?